patrickjuchli/basic-ftp/README.md

 }
 ```

 ## Client API

 `new Client(timeout = 0)`

 Create a client instance using an optional timeout in milliseconds that will be used for control and data connections.
+Use 0 to disable timeouts.

 `close()`

 Close all socket connections.
-The client can't be used anymore after calling this method.

 `connect(host, port = 21): Promise<Response>`